 - Using e-Transfer, transfer any amount from your bank account into your Shakepay account.
 If you purchase $100 of BTC or ETH, you and I will both get a $5 reward from Shakepay.

 - Purchase either BTC or ETH with your transferred money.
 Now you wait and hope the value goes up!
 Industry experts believe both these currencies are good investments at this time.

 - OPTIONAL: Shakepay is an online wallet, moving your investment to a software or hardware wallet is recommended for better long-term security.

 Through mining, you can get paid small amounts to allow use of your computer for maintenance of the blockchain.
 With Bitcoin being a very mature blockchain, you need a very powerful computer to make anything more than pennies.
-However, Ethereum is still attainable if you have a good computer with a new video card.
-Due to the size of the blockchain, you will require a video card with more than 4GB of vRAM.
+Specialized mining devices can be purchased that use electricity and earn you Bitcoin.

 Nothing on this page is intended to be financial advice and is for information only.
 As with any investments, nothing is guaranteed and you should only invest what you can afford to lose.
 The owners of Outsmartin Technology Ltd have investments in both BTC and ETH and used Shakepay to purchase these investments.
 Any pecuniary interest is clearly detailed in the information above.